 - Probation of up to five years.
 This typically includes DUI school that the driver must pay for.
 Some drivers may be required to install a device that requires a breathalyzer test to be performed before the car can be started called an ignition interlock device.

-If you are facing your first offense of driving under the influence, consider contacting an experienced Ventura DUI attorney for legal advice.
+If you are facing your first offense of driving under the influence, consider contacting an experienced Ventura DUI lawyer for legal advice.

 First Time DUI with Injury